 Retrospective Reviews

-If bias is found, USC will notify the PHS Awarding Component promptly and submit a mitigation report to the PHS Awarding Component.
-The mitigation report must include, at a minimum, the key elements documented in the retrospective review above and a description of the impact of the bias on the research project and USC’s plan of action or actions taken to eliminate or mitigate the effect of the bias (e.g., impact on the research project; extent of harm done, including any qualitative and quantitative data to support any actual or future harm; analysis of whether the research project is salvageable).
+If bias is found, the Institution must notify NIH promptly and submit a mitigation report.
+If the FCOI was previously reported to the NIH, the mitigation report is submitted as a “Revised FCOI Report.”
+The mitigation report must include, at a minimum, the key elements documented in the retrospective review above and a description of the impact of the bias on the research project and the Institution’s plan of action or actions taken to eliminate or mitigate the effect of the bias (i.e., impact on the research project, extent of harm done, including any qualitative and quantitative data to support any actual or future harm; analysis of whether the research project is salvageable).
+Thereafter, the Institution will submit FCOI reports annually as prescribed by the regulation.
+Depending on the nature of the financial conflict of interest, USC may determine that additional interim measures are necessary with regard to the Investigator’s participation in the PHS-funded research project between the date that the financial conflict of interest or the Investigator’s noncompliance is determined and the completion of the Institution’s retrospective review.

 Subrecipient Requirements